osamakhaan/CIFAR-10-Image-Classification/README.md

 **CNNs_Part2** -- A Python File for training the convolutional neural network on the GPU.

 See "Final_Report.pdf" for an analysis of the efficacy of the various algorithms on the CIFAR-10 Image Classification task.
+Some of the tricks used during training (e.g. cyclic learning rates) are also discussed.